-COURSE DESCRIPTION: Structure of the ruminant industry in CARICOM, brief physiology of ruminants, management practices including breeds and breeding, feeding, health and disease prevention and control, housing and waste management, record keeping, planning new enterprises and use of new technologies.
+COURSE DESCRIPTION: This course covers the structure of the ruminant industry in CARICOM, including a brief physiology of ruminants, management practices including breeds and breeding, feeding, health and disease prevention and control, housing and waste management, record keeping, planning new enterprises and use of new technologies.
 Systems of production for beef and dairy cattle, water buffalo, sheep and goats.